antzm/data-science/statistics-intro.md

 One approach, would also be to perform our data analysis including those outliers and then to perform another analysis without those outliers.

 This way, we could compare thiose results and then decide which one would be the best approach to follow in this certain case, as there are no generalized rules that apply for every dataset and for every situation.

+As mentioned earlier the 1.5 x IQR can be used to identify the outliers as the dataset values that are below the 1sr qurtile and above the 3rd quartile by 1.5 x IQR are considered to be outliers.

 ## Descriptive statistics